mvolkmann/blog/src/swift-ui.md

     "https://developer.apple.com/design/human-interface-guidelines/ios/views/collections/",
     "Collection" %}

-  - manage an ordered set of content, like photos presented as a grid of thumbnails
+  - manages an ordered set of content, like photos presented as a grid of thumbnails
   - tap an item to select
   - touch and hold an item to edit
   - swipe to scroll
-  - SwiftUI creates this with ???
+  - SwiftUI creates this with what?
     TODO: Is this supported in SwiftUI?
 Maybe UIKit is required.

 - {% aTargetBlank
     "https://developer.apple.com/design/human-interface-guidelines/ios/views/image-views/",
     "Image View" %}

-  - displays a single image or animated sequence
+  - displays a single image or an animated sequence
-  - can fill entire display
+  - can fill the entire display
   - SwiftUI creates this with `Image`

 - {% aTargetBlank